 Apheresis is the continuous separation of blood by centrifugation.

-The apheresis program began in 1991 and performs leukopheresis (removal of white blood cells), plasmapheresis (removal of plasma) and erythrocytapheresis (removal of red blood cells).
+The apheresis program began in 1991 and performs leukapheresis (removal of white blood cells), plasmapheresis (removal of plasma) and erythrocytapheresis (removal of red blood cells).

-Three types of leukopheresis procedures are performed.
-The most common type is hematopoietic peripheral blood stem cell (PBSC) collection (autologous and allogenic).
+Three types of leukapheresis procedures are performed.
+The most common type is hematopoietic peripheral blood stem cell (PBSC) collection (autologous and allogeneic).
 Bone marrow processing and white blood cell (WBC) depletion are also performed.
-Download pamphlet on Peripheral Blood Stem Cell Collection
+Download pamphlet on Peripheral Blood Stem Cell Collection (PDF)

-The process of removing red blood cells in circulation and replacing it with donor red blood cell is known as red cell exchange.
+The process of removing red blood cells in circulation and replacing it with donor red blood cells is known as red cell exchange.
 Download pamphlet on